LungsomLamnio/Innovathon/README.md

 		  C_lane is the congestion level of specific lane C_total is the total congestion all lanes.

-# The traffic lights will change dynamically according to the calculated time allocations for each lane based on congestion levels.
+# The traffic lights will change dynamically according to the calculated time allocations for each lane based on congestion levels..